 Through customised and interactive training courses, ICAR's expert training team helps practitioners in partner countries develop the skills to investigate and prosecute financial crime and recover stolen assets.

-Over 3,100 practitioners from FIUs, law enforcement, prosecuting and judicial authorities have benefited from ICAR workshops over the last 12 years.
+Over 4,000 practitioners from FIUs, law enforcement, prosecuting and judicial authorities in more than 40 developing and transition countries have benefited from ICAR workshops over the last 14 years.